reddio-com/doc/docs/guide/api-reference/asset.md

 ## Get asset ID

-Retrieve asset id based on contract address
+Retrieve asset id based on contract address.

+Asset ID or known as `asset_id`, is calculated based on contract address and Token ID(if token is ERC721), used as an unique identifier for specific asset.

 **Parameters**